oraclespainpresales/jda_spring_boot_demo/readme.md

 ![](./images/gitpod06.png)

-This gitpod workspace will be linked to your github repository and you will can do git push to modify the code from the gitpod environtment for instance.
+This gitpod workspace will be linked to your github repository and you will can do git push to modify the code from the gitpod environtment for example.

 ![](./images/gitpod07.png)